 Click here for lots more helpful tips and tricks around introducing your baby to solid foods.

-What are your favorite toddler recipes?
-Tell us in the comments below!
+What are your secret veggie recipes?
+Share them with us in the comments below.